flows-network/docs/docs/rust/understand-the-flow-function-in-rust.md

 ```

-After that, you can upload the `getting_started.wasm` file to the WasmHaiku flow as shown in Getting Started.
+After that, you can upload the `getting_started.wasm` file to the flows.network flow as shown in Getting Started.

 ## Create your own